Dr. Berheide’s Research

 Dr. Heyrman’s Research

 Dr. Heyrman’s paper, “The Electoral College: A Critical Analysis,” was published in The Commonwealth Review of Political Science in 2015, and he has also done several presentations based on this Electoral College research.
-His book, Politics, Hollywood Style: Portrayals of Politics and Politicians from Mr. Smith to Selma, is expected to be published in early 2018.
+His book, Politics, Hollywood Style: From Mr. Smith to Selma, was published in December, 2018.
 The book looks historically and thematically at several dozen prominent American films and the images of politics that they present.
+You can find the book here:https://rowman.com/isbn/9781498551939.